Structured Literacy Programs

 After School Tutoring for grades 1-12

-We offer Reading and Math Remediation tutoring during after school hours Monday-Thursday using the Barton Reading & Spelling system, Wilson Reading , and Making Math Real for Math.
+We offer Reading Remediation tutoring during after school hours Monday-Thursday using the Barton Reading & Spelling system.

-We provide a brief initial assessment of your child which enables us to determine if (s)he needs our tutoring and, if so, how frequent the tutoring should be for optimum results.
+We provide a brief initial assessment of your child which enables us to determine if (s)he would benefit from our tutoring and, if so, how frequent the tutoring should be for optimum results.

 Summer is an ideal time for your child to catch up on reading and math when they don’t have other classes and homework to worry about.
 Our Summer Program includes reading and math every day (4/week) along with Developmental Movement Games, Science Experiments and Art.
 This is a great opportunity for kids to meet and interact with other children who struggle with the same issues that they do and, to work together in a positive and collaborative learning environment.
 This program has limited space and fills up quickly.

 Until the problem is properly identified, there is no chance of remediating it.

 A Full Dyslexia Screening includes standardized testing administered by qualified testers, who also understand all aspects of dyslexia.
 In order to detect the presence of dyslexia, a broad range of testing is required, including the gathering of early childhood history and family history.

 The Screening is a 3-step process:

 1) A parent interview to gather early childhood and family history (30 min),

 3) A follow-up meeting with the parent to go over a comprehensive written report (1 hr).